Slick9000/natsuka/README.md

 add the ability to download albums and playlists in async

-add the ability to stream music (this option will most likely have skip and rewind functions, but will most likely not have the ability to shuffle or seek to a position in the song.)

 these goals may change in the future but are the current goals, in descending order in terms of priority.